 This life-size character created by Cyber4Schools® provides the pupils with an appealing, visual reminder of the importance of being safe online.
 They then enjoyed a range of interactive activities, quizzes and a discussion about how to use mobile devices safely, with some fun facts and videos about staying safe online.
 They all received personalised certificates on completion of the course along with merchandise to re-inforce the messaging and learning.

-We received lots of media interest on the day.
+Cyber for Schools received lots of media interest on their launch day.
 Journalists interviewed the Head of Chosen Hill School, Kirsten Harrison, and talked to the children.
 They also spoke to Chris Brierley, Deputy Police and Crime Commissioner for Gloucestershire, and Professor Benham.
-Press coverage included lots of local and national recognition along with exposure on National TV on the 6pm and 10pm News on ITV.
+Press coverage included lots of local and national recognition along with exposure on National TV.

 This links to the blog post from Gloucestershire’s Office of the Police and Crime Commissioner: Cyber4Schools – a lesson in how to keep safe online